gazebosim/gz-cmake/MIGRATION.md

 compiler/linker would be misinformed about which symbols to export if two different libraries share the same export macro.

+### Move all find-modules in your project's `cmake/` directory to your `ign-cmake` repo, and submit a pull request for them

+We are centralizing all find-modules into `ign-cmake` so that everyone benefits from them, and we get a single place to maintain them.

 ### Remove the entire `cmake/` subdirectory from your project

 Once the above steps are complete, your project's `cmake/` subdirectory should no longer be needed.
-If your `cmake/` subdirectory contained some find-modules that are not already present in `ign-cmake`, then you should add those find-modules to `ign-cmake` and submit a pull request.
+If your `cmake/` subdirectory contained some features that are not already present in `ign-cmake`, then you should add those features to `ign-cmake` and submit a pull request.
 I will try to be very prompt about reviewing and approving those PRs.